unification-com/docs/src/mainchain/guides/cloud/install-aws.md

 instance, you will need these.
 :::

-## Part 6: Running und as a daemon
+## Part 6: Run und as a systemd service

 Once you have initialised and tested the `und` node, it can be set up as a background daemon on the server using `systemctl`.
 This means that you can easily start/stop/restart the service, and do not need to leave the SSH